mozilla/addons-frontend/README.md

 On your Android device, you could then access the development site at `http://10.0.0.1:3000`.

-**NOTE**: At this time, it is not possible to sign in with this configuration because the Firefox Accounts client redirects to `localhost:3000`.
+**NOTE**: At this time, it is not possible to sign in with this configuration because the Mozilla Accounts client redirects to `localhost:3000`.
 You may be able to try a different approach by editing `/etc/hosts` on your device so that `localhost` points to your development machine but this has not been fully tested.

 ### Disabling CSP for local development